 The SteelSeries Arctis Pro +GameDAC is a great bottom rung premium option you can get if you don’t have $400 to shell out for a gaming headset.
 You get stellar audio quality for your gaming and other devices, and you can tune the sounds to suit your preferences.

 Design-wise you also get a piece of that premium treatment with the SteelSeries Arctis Pro.
-Not only does the SteelSeries Arctis Pro feel as comfortable as a bed when you put it on, there are a host of customizable features that you can tweak and play with to arrive at a feel or design that is just right for you.
+Not only does the SteelSeries Arctis Pro feel as comfortable as a pillow when you put it on, there are a host of customizable features that you can tweak and play with to arrive at a feel or design that is just right for you.

 There is even an OLED display that allows you to tweak away and customize a lot of features using simple, intuitive commands.
 This function works almost like a mixing console attached to your headset.

-And finally, the SteelSeries Arctis Pro comes with a small USB GameDAC that you can keep your desk from where it would offload the sound processing from your host system to a chip contained within it.
+And finally, the SteelSeries Arctis Pro comes with a small USB GameDAC that you can keep on your desk from where it will offload the sound processing from your host system to a chip contained within it.
 This is up there with the best wired gaming headset selections you can buy.

 The JBL Quantum One lies on the pricey side of the spectrum on our list, but that is totally justified given the features and perks that come with it.
 For example, this gaming headset offers you more than one type of sound surround.
 When you purchase this headset you get JBL’s QuantumSPHERE 360 technology as well as DTS Headphone X: v20 surround sound.

-With the DTS Headphone X: v20 surround sound, you get top quality digital sound surround that would never fail to augment your gaming experience and take it to the next level.
+With the DTS Headphone X: v20 surround sound, you get top quality digital surround sound that would never fail to augment your gaming experience and take it to the next level.
 But even that does not eclipse the sheer brilliance of the QuantumSPHERE 360.

 QuantumSPHERE 360 technology actually takes into account the position of your head so that even if you turn your head or change position, the sounds around you will adjust accordingly to maintain their relative positions.
-This is precision sound surround in action, and the high-resolution certified 50mm drivers deliver both sound technologies to their full effect.
+This is precision surround sound in action, and the high-resolution certified 50mm drivers deliver both sound technologies to their full effect.